Gravity-Bridge/Gravity-Docs/docs/upgrading.md

 It is still *recommended* that you prepare enough disk space for a full backup of your node disk state.
 Or use a compact snapshot generated via [state sync](https://ping.pub/gravity-bridge/statesync) this will help you upgrade faster.

+It is *required* that you backup your `_priv_validator_state.json`.
+If you do a full backup it will be included, but if you don't have the space backup at least this small file from `.gravity/data/priv_validator_state.json`.
+It will allow you to manually reconstruct a 'backup' from a snapshot and this file if required.

 You may wish to research BTRFS and ZFS for your validator.
 As they will allow instant snapshots and backups that require no additional space on your disk.

 ## Backup your node